Cover Image

 It is unique in its perspective on physics.
 It emphasizes commonalities among different types of waves, including string waves, water waves, sound waves, light waves, the matter waves of quantum mechanics, and the gravitational waves of general relativity.

-It is targeted toward college non-science majors, advanced high school students, and others who are curious about our physical world.
+It is targeted toward college non-science majors, advanced high school students, and anyone else who enjoys learning science.
 It assumes familiarity with algebra but no further mathematics and is classroom-ready with many worked examples, exercises, exploratory puzzles, and appendices to support students from a variety of backgrounds.

 Look inside (5 MB pdf)